microsoft/FluidFramework/api-report/tree2.api.md

 // @alpha
 type WithDefault<T, Default> = T extends undefined ?
 Default : unknown extends T ?
 Default : T;

-// Warnings were encountered during analysis:
-//
-// src/shared-tree/sharedTreeView.ts:168:3 - (ae-incompatible-release-tags) The symbol "commit" is marked as @public, but its signature references "TransactionResult" which is marked as @alpha
-// src/shared-tree/sharedTreeView.ts:172:3 - (ae-incompatible-release-tags) The symbol "abort" is marked as @public, but its signature references "TransactionResult" which is marked as @alpha

 // (No @packageDocumentation comment for this package)